lukaskroczek/speedtest_ookla-to-influxdb/README.md

+This repo is a fork of https://github.com/qlustor/speedtest_ookla-to-influxdb.

+This script looks to have been initially written by https://github.com/aidengilmartin/speedtest-to-influxdb/blob/master/main.py.
+They did the hard work, and I've continued to modify it though to fit my needs.

 # Speedtest to InfluxDB

 This is a Python script that will continuously run the official Speedtest CLI application by Ookla, takes input from environment variables, formats data and writes it to an InfluxDB database.

 This script will allow you to measure your internet connections speed and consistency over time.
 It uses env variables as configuration.
 It's as easy to use as telling your Docker server a 1 line command and you'll be set.
 Using Grafana you can start exploring this data easily.

 I built a Grafana dashboard which has been exported into this repo as `GrafanaDash-SpeedTests.json` to import into Grafana for your convenience.

 ![GrafanaDashboard](https://user-images.githubusercontent.com/945191/105287048-46f52a80-5b6c-11eb-9e57-038d63b67efb.png)

 There are some added features to allow some additional details that Ookla provides as tags on your data.
 Some examples are your current ISP, the interface being used, the server who hosted the test.
 Overtime, you could identify if some serers are performing better than others.

 ## Configuring the script